The Best Slippers for Camping, Travel, and Home (2026)

 These slippers are marketed as “house shoes” – and they definitely go well around the house.
 But where they outshine others in this list is how well they can pack up, thanks to the flexible suede sole.
 While it doesn’t offer a ton of support, the hopes are you’ll be having your feet up relaxing for most of the time you’re wearing these, not bearing weight.

-The suede sole is comfortable, but beware if you wear them around messy toddlers as whatever they drop on the floor will end up ingrained into the sole.
+The suede sole feels nice and light underfoot but beware if you wear them around messy toddlers as whatever they drop on the floor will end up ingrained into the sole.
 That’s a big reason why we prefer these on the road more than at home… but if you don’t have little ones spilling everything all the time, these are like durable socks that only get more comfortable the more you wear them.

 a close up image of a person wearing the kolo house shoes on a couch